Chocolate Bunny Superman Comic Funny Face

 Since the Justice League movie comes out a month after the publication of this book I see some great marketing tie-ins and giveaways in the future....

 Otherwise it is a relatively flat read.
-The illustrations defiantly make the book and are extreme enough to keep to the original audience thereby keeping t
+The illustrations defiantly make the book and are extreme enough to keep to the original audience thereby keeping t MAD Magazine presents Superman and the Miserable, Rotten, No Fun, Really Bad Day, and that is about the biggest laugh in the book.

 This is a great concept.
 It is a great idea to parody of a book that in the original is itself mocking in tone.
 Parents may be able to gentle a grumpy child with the humorous notion that even Superman has bad days.